-Future Skills provides specialist occupational health and safety training courses.
-Each of our courses include a combination of theory and practical based learning, using current case studies and issues from across industry, and focused on learning through group work and activity based learning.
+Future Skills provides specialist Work Health and Safety (WHS) training courses.
+Our courses combine theory and practical based learning, using current case studies, issues, data and tools from across industry.
+Our WHS courses focus on developing skills and knowledge through group work and activity based learning.

 Training and Assessment

 Future Skills is able to provide training in the Certificate IV in Training and Assessment qualification on demand.
 Our program is specifically designed to suit the learning needs of trainers working within or seeking to work in the electrical, building and construction industries.

 Trades Recognition Australia (TRA) has approved the registered training organisation (RTO) Future Skills International as a provider of skills assessment services for overseas trained electrical tradespeople seeking skills assessments for permanent migration or to facilitate temporary migration and access to occupational licensing once in Australia.